SimonB111/sinusRobot/README.md

 # sinusRobot
-Code concerning my work related to the robot-assisted sinus training project.
+Place for my ros learning and work related to the robot-assisted sinus training project.
 ROS1: Noetic